 Key highlights of the New SAT:

-- SAT is conducted on the first Saturday of the month (except in the month of January, when it is usually held on the last Saturday).
+- SAT is most likely conducted on the first Saturday of the offered months.

-- Students have 3 hours (3 hours 50 minutes with optional essay) to take the SAT, breaks, and check-in-time is not included.
+- The duration of the test is 3 hours (3 hours 50 minutes with an optional essay) excluding the breaks.

-- There is no negative marking or wrong-answer penalty and also there are no sentence completion questions on the Critical Reading section.
+- There is no negative marking or wrong-answer penalty.

-- Only 4 answer choices per question in the New SAT test format.
-Also, the SAT is available in print and digitally.
-The maximum attempts you can have to take the test are two to three times, however, you should do it only when you are sure that you will improve your score in the next attempt.
+- Multiple-choice questions have 4 answer choices per question.
+The maximum attempts you can take the test are two to three times, however, you should do it only when you are sure that you will improve your score in the next attempt.

 - The essay question asks students to analyze a 650-700 word document and explain how the author builds an argument.
 Students need not have previous knowledge of any particular subject to successfully answer the essay question as the test focuses on the reading, writing, and analysis skills of the test-takers.